Rendering credit: BRW Architects

 Project overview

-Vanir, as part of a joint venture (JV) with CBRE | Heery, is providing program management services for Dallas Independent School District’s 2020 Bond Program to fund repairs, upgrades and new equipment for the District’s K-12 campuses and new replacement schools.
+Vanir, as part of a joint venture (JV) with CBRE | Heery, is providing program management services for Dallas Independent School District’s 2020 Bond Program to fund repairs, upgrades, and new equipment for the District’s K-12 campuses and new replacement schools.
 The JV is currently assisting with 27 of these renovation and new construction projects, with more assignments expected.

 Projects managed by the JV include: